Quickstart

 export ANTHROPIC_API_KEY=sk-ant-...Write your first agent

-Create agents/summarizer.star.
-An agent is a .star file with a def agent(...) function — its parameters are the inputs, its return value is the JSON output.
+Create agents/summarizer.ts.
+An agent is a .ts file that exports an agent function — its input argument is the typed JSON payload, and its return value is the JSON output.
+The runtime injects a chidori host object for every side effect.

-summary = prompt("Summarize in 3 bullets:\n" + document)
+const summary = await chidori.prompt("Summarize in 3 bullets:\n" + input.document, { type: "summary" });

-chidori run agents/summarizer.star \
+chidori run agents/summarizer.ts \

 --input document="Rust is a systems programming language focused on safety, speed, and concurrency."The agent's return value is serialized to JSON and printed to stdout: